LaunchCodeEducation/linux/content/package-manager/walkthrough/package-searching/index.md

 weight: 4
 originalAuthor: "Paul Matthews" # to be set by page creator
 originalAuthorGitHub: "pdmxdd" # to be set by page creator
-reviewer: "" # to be set by the page reviewer
+reviewer: "John Woolbright" # to be set by the page reviewer
-reviewerGitHub: "" # to be set by the page reviewer
+reviewerGitHub: "jwoolbright23" # to be set by the page reviewer
-lastEditor: "" # update any time edits are made after review
+lastEditor: "John Woolbright" # update any time edits are made after review
-lastEditorGitHub: "" # update any time edits are made after review
+lastEditorGitHub: "jwoolbright23" # update any time edits are made after review
-lastMod: 2022-03-10 # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2022-03-14 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Not all packages come installed on your operating system.
 However, through using your operating system you may need to find and properly install new packages.

-Before you can install a package we must figure out how to find a package.
+Before you can install a package you must figure out how to find a package.

 {{% notice note %}}
-Before searching for packages you should [Update Package Repositories]({{< relref "../updating-package-repositories" >}}) with: `sudo apt update`.
+Before searching for packages you should [Update Package Repositories]({{< relref "../updating-package-repositories" >}}) with: `sudo apt update`
 {{% /notice %}}

 ## `apt search [package-name]`